Download the course booklet to find out more about Lancaster University, how we teach Law and what you'll study as a Law student.

 An undergraduate degree can also lead on to further study or academia and we have a wide range of postgraduate programmes.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.

 A Level AAB

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

 International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects

 BTEC Distinction, Distinction, Distinction

-We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
+We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualifications.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.

 Contact Admissions Team + 44 (0) 1524 592028 or via email@example.com

-This engaging module immerses you in a broad investigation of criminal law, including legal rules, substantive crimes, the conditions of criminal responsibility, and law in practice.
+This engaging module immerses you in a broad investigation of criminal law, typically including legal rules, substantive crimes, the conditions of criminal responsibility, and law in practice.
 We will explore the scope of law and its enforcement in a political, economic, moral and social context.